 And yes, those are our son’s feet poking out in the picture above and our daughter is laying on the bed under a blanket.
 We decided to make this a big family trip – mostly because we wanted to see relatives and friends in the NYC/NJ area while we were up there, but also because we thought it’d be fun for our kids to see us tackle this firsthand.
 It was basically one big “take your kids to work” adventure, and they both got into it and started suggesting what they’d like (our daughter even sketched out some ideas on her little magnetic drawing tablet), and they both served as “quality control” to make sure the beanbag was comfy and the rug was soft enough to roll on.
 In short: it was a ton of fun to have them there.

-In this case, the brief from Real Simple was to make it look mostly like a guest room, so any grown up would walk in and love it and want to sleep there, but to also work in some kids stuff – both hidden (in storage bins, baskets, behind closed drawers, etc) and on display (on open shelves, in lidless baskets, etc).
+In this case, the brief from Real Simple was to make it look mostly like a guest room, so any grown up would walk in and love it and want to sleep there, but to also work in a small kids area – both with hidden storage (bins, baskets, behind closed drawers, etc) and some stuff on display (using open shelves, lidless baskets, etc).
 So I’d call this room’s particular percentage 75% guest room & 25% playroom.
 When you’re tackling a multi-use space like this, do whatever percentage actually works functionally and feels right for your home (remember, this is an imaginary family).

 As for pulling this room’s design together, I’ve been obsessed with this daybed for years, so it was the launch point for the whole room as soon as Real Simple said that a single bed was their preference for the space.
 Picture me punching the air and screaming “I GET TO USE MY DREAM DAYBED!!!!”